Spring Garden Revival

 Professional Mulch Selection & Soil Health Benefits for Hanover's Glacial Till & Rocky New England Terrain

-Hanover’s soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, high clay), sandy outwash (excellent drainage, low nutrients), rocky shallow soils, and marine clay near coastal areas.
-The region’s naturally acidic pH (5.5-6.5) influences mulch selection, favoring materials that support soil health and plant vigor.
-Mulching provides moisture retention (reducing evaporation by 25-50%), moderates soil temperature (10-15°F cooler in summer, 5-10°F warmer in winter), suppresses weeds with a 2-4 inch layer, and adds organic matter to improve structure.
-Organic mulches like shredded hardwood, aged wood chips, compost blends, and pine bark (ideal for acid-loving plants) are recommended, while inorganic options such as decorative stone are suitable for specialty uses.
-Always avoid mulch from invasive species and source from reputable suppliers, coordinating with the MA Division of Fisheries & Wildlife for best practices.
+Hanover’s soils, as identified by the USDA Web Soil Survey, include glacial till (high clay, poor drainage), sandy outwash (excellent drainage, low nutrients), rocky shallow soils, and marine clay near coastal areas.
+The region’s naturally acidic pH (5.5-6.5) influences mulch selection and plant health.
+Proper mulching offers significant benefits: moisture retention (reducing evaporation by 25-50%), soil temperature moderation (10-15°F cooler in summer, 5-10°F warmer in winter), and weed suppression with a 2-4 inch layer.
+Organic mulches—such as shredded hardwood, aged wood chips, compost blends, and pine bark—improve soil structure and support acid-loving plants.
+Inorganic options like decorative stone are suitable for pathways or high-visibility areas.
+Always source mulch from reputable suppliers to avoid invasive species, and consult the MA Division of Fisheries & Wildlife for guidance on invasive plant material.

 Hanover Stormwater Management & MS4 Compliance Through Strategic Mulching